Probing Pretrained Models of Source Code: Experiments

 \section{Experiments}

-Our research questions are as follows: \begin{itemize} \item To what extent do the models pretrained on code capture syntactic and and semantic information? \item Does multitask pretraing with code-specific objectives provide richer representations? \item How does the model size affect probing results?
-Which representations are better: provided by the encoder or by the decoder? \item Does finetuning preserve syntactic and semantic information in different downstream tasks? \end{itemize}
+Our research questions are as follows: \begin{itemize} \item To what extent do the models pretrained on code capture information about source code properties? \item Does multitask pretraining with code-specific objectives provide richer representations? \item How does the model size affect probing results?
+Which representations are better: provided by the encoder or by the decoder?
+Which layers provide better representations? \item Does finetuning preserve syntactic and semantic information in different downstream tasks? \end{itemize}

+We used a single Tesla V100 GPU for the forward pass to collect embeddings, and 4 CPU for training linear models.
+Our total computational budget is 864 CPU hours and 20 GPU hours.